firezone/firezone/docs/docs/deploy/reverse-proxies/README.md

 ---

 :::note
-This is an advanced configuration.
+Using a custom reverse proxy is an advanced configuration.
 The default bundled Nginx proxy is suitable for the vast majority of use cases and is recommended for most users.
 There are important security risks if the Firezone reverse proxy is not set up correctly.
 Use only if you know what you are doing.
 :::

 ## Introduction